Blackfell/blackfell.github.io/about.md

 Where I really got started.
 I joined on the graduate scheme and, after flirting with some of the mechanical engineering work, settled into an electrical team that felt like a small business inside a large company, full of excellent people.

-I started in engineering and fell fairly quickly into security, which I had to self-teach.
+I started in engineering and fell fairly quickly into security, which I had to self-teach with the help of my experienced team lead.
 I learnt to assess and manage risk, threat model, design systems with security in mind, and build and administer IT and OT systems.
 I picked up forensics and incident response, testing and system hardening along the way, and later added formal SANS certifications as the team took on more.
 I also picked up the habit of pulling things apart, and occasionally putting them back together.

 Eventually I wanted broader exposure across industries, which pulled me towards consulting.